World Bank sees protracted recession in Russia

 Hansl said, however: "One could argue that it is prudent to use fiscal buffers at these times as a counter-cyclical measure."

-The Bank also foresaw a $122 billion capital and financial account deficit this year, reflecting continuing heavy capital outflows, only partially covered by a $74 billion current account surplus.
+The Bank also foresaw a $122 billion (82.6 billion pounds) capital and financial account deficit this year, reflecting continuing heavy capital outflows, only partially covered by a $74 billion current account surplus.

 (Reporting by Alexander Winning, writing by Jason Bush, editing by Elizabeth Piper)